Diego81/omnicontacts/README.md

 ## Thanks

 As already mentioned above, a special thanks goes to @sonianand11 for implementing an example app.
-Thanks also to @asmatameem for its huge contribution.
-He indeed added support for Facebook and for many fields which were missing before.
+Thanks also to @asmatameem for her huge contribution.
+She indeed added support for Facebook and for many fields which were missing before.

 ## License